MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab14_MedTech service.md

 ## Exercise 5: BONUS

-Use this [IoT mapper tool](https://github.com/microsoft/iomt-fhir/tree/main/tools/data-mapper) to create maps for the sample messages in the SampleData folder for this lab (accessible at the top of the page).
+Use the IoT mapper tool located at +++https://github.com/microsoft/iomt-fhir/tree/main/tools/data-mapper+++ to create maps for the sample messages in the SampleData folder for this lab (accessible at the top of the page).
 You will find that the SampleData folder has two files.
 Both files are the same data, but the Three-Sample-Message-Types-with-labels.json has messages with data descriptions and/or units of measure.
 There are three sample messages in each file - VITALS, BP, and WEIGHT.
 The VITALS message is an array of data.
 BP and WEIGHT are single-entry messages.

 When you begin the FHIR mapping, you can make up values for the 'Code'.
 For example - Code: A1235, System: https://loinc.org, Text: Heart Rate.